Hotmoka/hotmoka/tutorial/Takamaka.md

 > exception handler for takamaka.lang.OutOfGasError: // illegal in Takamaka
 > 10 11 10
 > ```
-> This Java bytecode exception handler states that any `OutOfGasException`
+> This Java bytecode exception handler states that any `OutOfGasError`
 > thrown by an instruction from line 10 (included) to line 11 (excluded)
 > redirects control to line 10.
 Hence, this code will exhaust the gas by looping at line
 > 10. Once all gas is consumed, an `OutOfGasError` is thrown, that is redirected
 > to line 10.
 Hence another `OutOfGasError` will occur, that redirects the
 > executor to line 10.
 And so on, indefinitely.
-That is, this code would
+That is, this code
-> disable the guarantee that Takamaka transactions always terminate,
+> disables the guarantee that Takamaka transactions always terminate,
-> possibly with an `OutOfGasError`.
-This code could be used for
+> possibly with an `OutOfGasError`, and could be used for
 > a DOS attack to the blockchain.
 Although this code cannot be written in Java,
 > it is well possible to write it directly, with a bytecode editor,
 > and submit it to the Takamaka blockchain.